Volvo XC60 SUV - Engines, drive & performance

 Volvo XC60 diesel engines

-In place of the discontinued 187bhp D4 engine, buyers can opt for the mild-hybrid B4 diesel, which has 194bhp and manages 0-62mph in 8.3 seconds in both front- and four-wheel drive forms.
+In place of the discontinued 187bhp D4 engine, buyers can opt for the B4 diesel with mild-hybrid tech, which has 195bhp and manages 0-62mph in 7.8 seconds in four-wheel-drive form.

-The most powerful diesel offer is the 232bhp B5 (D), which offers considerably more pace with four-wheel drive as standard.
+The most powerful diesel was the now-discontinued 232bhp B5, which offers considerably more pace with four-wheel drive as standard for used XC60 buyers.
 This version reaches 62mph from rest in 7.1 seconds, matching the Jaguar F-Pace, and features innovative technology that uses a whoosh of compressed air to get the turbo working faster when you press the accelerator.

 Volvo previously offered a manual gearbox in the diesel XC60, but the eight-speed automatic suits the nature of the car better and now comes as standard across all models.
 For the most part, it offers smooth changes – especially as you gradually accelerate.
 It’s not the quickest to respond to a sudden press of the throttle though, or to downshifts if you manually nudge the gearlever, and sometimes it can hang in gears as you slow to a stop.